sanger-tol/genomeassembly/docs/output.md

 This document describes the output produced by the genomeassembly pipeline.

+The standard assembly pipeline contains running <code>hifiasm</code> on the HiFi reads, purging the primary contigs with <code>purge_dups</code>, and scaffolding them up with <code>YaHS</code>.
+Optionally, if Illumina 10X data is provided, the purged contigs and haplotigs can be polished.

+In case of a diploid genome when HiFi and HiC data is coming from the same individual addtionally <code>hifiasm</code> can be run in HiC mode to produce a phased assembly.
+In that case the produced haplotypes are not purged but scaffolded up directly with <code>YaHS</code>.

+Optionally, the organelles assembly can be triggered.
+The mitochondrion and (if relevant) plastid sequences are produced using <code>MitoHiFi</code> and <code>OATK</code>.

-The directories listed below will be created in the results directory after the pipeline has finished.
-All paths are relative to the top-level results directory.
+The directories listed below will be created in the <code>--outdir</code> directory after the pipeline has finished.
+All paths are relative to the top-level <code>--outdir</code> directory.

 ## Subworkflows